 April 30: Honesty Day

-Honesty builds trust in a relationship, so on this day, tell your partner the truth.
-If there’s something you’ve been neglecting to tell your partner out of fear of their reaction, now is a good day to set the record straight.
+Honesty builds trust in a relationship, so, on this day, tell your partner the truth.
+If there’s something you’ve been neglecting to tell them out of fear of reaction, now is a good day to set the record straight.
 The truth will set you free, and it might even bring you two closer than you were before.

 June 1: National Say Something Nice Day